English Language Requirements

 Test results that fall into the discretionary ranges indicated above will be reviewed automatically.
 Applicants will be notified if their discretionary range score satisfies the English language requirement.
 As we cannot guarantee that these scores will be accepted, it is recommended that applicants arrange to take another test if the official results can be submitted to us by the appropriate document deadline.

-We do not accept the TOEFL ITP assessment for admission purposes.
+We do not accept the TOEFL ITP or TOEFL ITP Plus For China for admission purposes.

 |Results must be sent to us electronically from ETS – TOEFL.
 The institution code is 0982-00.